datalogics-seu/PDFJT-notshipped/README.md

 # notshipped
-APDFL, DLE and PDFJT samples; Derived from demos, blogs or other sources
+PDFJT samples; Derived from demos, blogs or other sources

 -- RasterizePages.java * Converts PDF to PNG.
 PDFJT v8.2 version of the earlier v4.2 code sample; Place in \samples\images